 During the trial, 24,857 cars passed the cameras, and the average speed dropped from 32 km/h to 25 km/h — which is exactly the speed limit of Stockholm’s main roads!

 3 / Reducing Cigarette Litter on the Streets of London

 Football fans are known to have very strong opinions on who’s the #1 player of the world.
 Environmental organization Hubbub takes advantage of this in a brilliant way:

 These voting ashtrays (or ‘Ballot Bins’) don’t stop at football though, with previous questions also including matters surrounding Formula One, tennis, and cricket.
 At this point, 30 UK councils are using it to tackle cigarette litter.

 The innovative ashtrays have proven to reduce cigarette litter by 46%, as measured by Southend Council in 2017.
 In America, environmental charity Keep America Beautiful also tested the Ballot Bins in three different sites.
 They measured the impact after six months and found a reduction of cigarette litter on busy streets by a whopping 74%.

 The picture above illustrates an experiment by GreeNudge.
-Through reducing plate sizes in hotel restaurants by 2”, they were able to reduce food waste by as much as 22%.
-Importantly, guest satisfaction stayed the same — they barely noticed the difference.
+By reducing plate sizes in hotel restaurants by 2”, they were able to reduce food waste by as much as 22%.
+Importantly, guest satisfaction stayed the same — patrons barely noticed the difference.

 5 / Bleep — Honk Reduction System